AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases/authentication_authorization.md

 ## OAuth 2.0

-This use case focuses on providing an authorization feature that allows a user to login to one of their existing services with OAuth 2.0.
-A typical use case would be to use assets you have stored in another service.
-Here you will find instructions of how to set it up, and an example of how to implement it.
-But also check out the [SDK Reference OAuth section](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-oauth/) for more options and details, as well as the  [import-images-using-oauth](https://developer.adobe.com/express/add-ons/docs/samples/#import-images-using-oauth) sample add-ons for more advanced usage.
+This section covers implementing an OAuth 2.0 authorization flow, enabling users to authenticate and log in using their existing accounts from third-party services.
+A typical use case would be to use assets stored in different services.
+Here, you will find instructions on how to set it up and an implementation example.
+Check also the [SDK Reference OAuth section](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-oauth/) for more options and details and the [import-images-using-oauth](/samples/#import-images-using-oauth) sample add-on for more advanced usage.

 ### Login and Logout flows